ILIAS-eLearning/ILIAS/docs/INSTALL.md

 ILIAS is a powerful Open Source Learning Management System for developing and realising web-based e-learning.
 The software was developed to reduce the costs of using new media in education and further training and to ensure the maximum level of customer influence in the implementation of the software.
 ILIAS is published under the General Public Licence and free of charge.

+**Please note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and  "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 <!-- MarkdownTOC depth=0 autolink="true" bracket="round" autoanchor="true" style="ordered" indent="   " -->

 1. [System Requirements](#system-requirements)